zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/neg/README.md

 ## Description

-The NEG function is used to invert the arithmetic value of an expression.
+The NEG function is used to invert the arithmetic value of an **expression**.
 It takes the general form:

 ```
 NEG(expression)
 ```

-Where expression may evaluate to any numeric value.
+Where **expression** may evaluate to any numeric value.

 An example of use may be as: